Enneagram in Relationships

 In the world of the Enneagram, people are always asking me what type do you think I am, and then the very, next question is usually what type would I get along with?
 It’s not usually that simple.
 Since a person is a multi-faceted human being, their personality type like their sun sign, isn’t going to include all their many qualities.
 In the Enneagram system, along with the nine personality types, there are also the wings, and the subtypes that add even more dimensions to the types.
 Knowing your own personality type is the first step on the journey.

 You can also schedule a private session with a counselor who has been trained to work with the Enneagram Personality Type System to help you discover your type.
-On my website at www.DonnaFisherJackson.com I have also written basic descriptions of all nine personality types to get you started.
+On this website, I have also written basic descriptions of all nine personality types to get you started.

 In this article series, I am going to cover all nine types, and how they may express themselves in relationship with the other types.
 Helen Palmer, one of the well-known Enneagram experts has written a great book, The Enneagram in Love & Work where she explores the nine types in intimate and business relationships.
 As I explore the nine types in relationship, I will include some of Palmer’s insights along with my own from my counseling work with clients.